Nitrogen triiodide (NI3) lewis dot structure, molecular geometry, hybridization, polarity

 Now we are left with 20 valence electrons more.

-4. Placed remaining valence electrons starting from outer atom first
+4. Placed remaining valence electrons starting from the outer atom first

-The outer atom in the NI3 molecule is iodine that needs 8 electrons to complete its octet and attains stability.
+The outer atom in the NI3 molecule is iodine which needs 8 electrons to complete its octet and attain stability.
 Let’s try to put the remaining valence electrons around each iodine atom till they complete their octet.

 By putting 6 valence electrons represented as dots around each iodine atom in the above structure, we see that they completed their octet comfortably as all three iodine atoms have 8 electrons(6 electrons represent as dots + 2 electrons in forms of single bond) in its octet shell.

 Now, we have only two valence electrons left as in the above structure, we use (three single bonds that contains 6 electrons + 18 electrons as dots)

 5. Complete central atom octet and use covalent bond if necessary